genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 #### Editor

 CLI or GUI?
 It's your choice but you don't actually have to choose.
-I have found that there are actually time where each makes sense.
+I have found that there are actually times where each makes sense.
 That said, I would encourage you to fully embrace VS Code because it will make your development experience much easier and more productive.
 Lastly, if you are a vim aficionado please resist the temptation to install a vim mode plugin for VS Code as you'll loose out on some of the editor's best features.

 ##### vim